bhvieira/bhvieira.github.io/blog/2022/07/FreesurferGetStatsNewAtlas.md

 ```

 This will get you two files: `lh.HCP-MMP1.annot` and `rh.HCP-MMP1.annot`.
-These are project on the `fsaverage` space, so move them to the `fsaverage` directory.
+These are projected on the `fsaverage` space, so move them to the `fsaverage` directory.
 For example, you can do this with `mv`:

 ```bash